-An oil change on a Sea-Doo is a 23 step procedure.
-It is necessary to do an oil change every 50 hours to maintain the engine integrity and the manufacturer’s warranty on the jet ski.
-Failing to do the correct maintenance will significantly diminish the engine life and cause breakages.
+An oil change on a Sea-Doo is a multiple step procedure.
+It is necessary to do an oil change every 25-50 hours depending on the model.
+Failing to do the correct maintenance will significantly decrease engine life and cause performance issues.

 There are different types of jet ski engines.
-You get a 2-stroke and a 4-stroke variety.
-Sea-Doo engines are very reliable, and the Sea-Doo Spark is considered the most reliable in the range.
-They hold almost 60% market share in water sports equipment, which is a testimony to the quality and durability.
-Let us look at the Sea-Doo and how to do the oil change correctly.
+Sea-Doo engines are very reliable.
+Many reviews rank the Sea-Doo Spark as one of the most reliable skis in its niche.
+Sea Doo has carved out a 60% market share in PWC sales, which is a testimony to the quality and durability.
+Regular oil changes help preserve this.

 How Often Should I Do An Oil Chance On A Sea-Doo?

-When you buy a Sea-Doo, manufacturers recommend that you do the first oil change once the engine has been ridden in or primed.
-That means that the engine has done a set number of hours without breakages and failures.
-On the Sea-Doo Spark, this is documented at 5 hours.
+When you buy a Sea-Doo, manufacturers recommend that you do the first oil change after a break in period for the engine.
+That means that the engine has ran for a manufacturer specified number of hours.
+On the Sea-Doo Spark, this is required at 5 hours.
 For all other Sea-Doo models, it is set at 10 hours.

-After this initial oil change, the recommended interval after that is at every 50 hours or at least 12 months for the Sea-Doo Spark.
-You can affect the oil change 50 hours after the initial 10 it took to prime the other models’ engines.
-You can do the following oil changes after every 100 hours.
+After this initial oil change, recommended interval after that is at every 25-50 hours or 12 months for most models.
 The newer Sea-Doo models can run longer between maintenance intervals due to more advanced engines, better lubricants, and parts.

 - The 5 or 10-hour Inspection – Dealer responsibility

 - Seasonal Inspection – Dealer and Owner

 Ask your Sea-Doo dealer if you are unsure of technical terms.